 Speed – Some swings come with more speed controls than others.
 If speed control matters, you can choose models that have more speed controls.

-Power – Some swings run on battery or AC adapter, while some have both power sources.
+Power – Some swings run on a battery or AC adapter, while some have both power sources.
 It is a great option if you don’t want your battery to discharge when you are at home.
 If you don’t have an outlet that you want for swing, you can go with battery power.

-Do you want timer– Some swings come with a timer.
+Do you want a timer– Some swings come with a timer.
 It stops swinging once time runs out.

 Frame – You can get metal or plastic frames, but you should always consider choosing sturdy material.
 If you prefer a plastic frame, you need to be comfortable enough to hold the weight.
 Choose the frame with a wide base.

-Others – Some swings come with toys attached, MP3 player, and vibrating seats.
+Others – Some swings come with toys attached, an MP3 player, and vibrating seats.
 So, you can consider add-ons.

 Tips for Using a Baby Swing

 Buying a baby swing can take the stress out of your life as they are your best companion.
 They can soothe your fussy baby or create a haven.
 Before placing the baby in a swing, you should consider some tips on using it.

 It is one of the main reasons to buy baby swing.
 The swinging motion of these devices can recreate a swing to be felt in the womb.
 It is really comfortable and calms even the fussiest babies.
 This is why you need a baby swing for soothing.
 You can place your baby in the swing if she is upset and won’t settle.
 It would help if you chose the right speed to calm them down.
 Please don’t overdo it, as it can cause more harm than good.

 Don’t let them sleep all the time in the swing.